2024 - Celebrating our 10th

 The intention of Circles in the Sand is to share love, joy and kindness.
-Team Circles will be creating a sandy path surrounded by intricate designs and artwork for everyone to enjoy a walk on the sand.
+Team Circles creates sand labyrinths surrounded by intricate designs and artwork.
+We invite everyone to enjoy a walk on the sand path.

 What to expect when you visit with Circles in the Sand